gvwilson/sensibleadventures/cloudherd/cloudherd.md

 her head back and tried the next one.
 There, almost directly below her, stood Scholar-Candidate Nangyal and her father.

-"I'm telling you, it's him," Cough hissed.
+"I'm telling you, it's him," Cough said in a low voice.
 "Didn't have the scars on his face the last time I saw him, but I swear, saints and Pilots both, it's him."

 "Even if you are right, what do you propose I do about it?" the *tralpa* replied testily.
 "In case you hadn't noticed, we're outnumbered.  *And* they have a